Kashmir Great Lakes

 Pristine alpine lakes

 There is a reason why Kashmir Great Lakes is called as that.
 It is because of the many alpine lakes that we see during the trek.
 These alpine lakes are of many different colours and each one is more beautiful than the previous one.
-During our trek, we saw 10 pristine lakes.
+During our trek, we saw ten pristine lakes.

 1. Vishnusar